narnolddd/FETA3/README.md

 The full operation model specifies a sequence of these operations for the network evolution.

-The current choices of Operation Model for the user are `Email` and `PreferentialAttachment` - Email is named as such to mimic email networks, with growth comprising a mixture of internal and external stars, and PreferentialAttachment is named after the original
+The current choices of Operation Model for the user are:
+* `Email` - named as such to mimic email networks, with growth comprising a mixture of internal and external stars.
+User can specify
+`NoRecipients` which is the number of links for each star, and `PropInternal` which specifies the probability that the star stems from an internal node.
-Barabasi-Albert paper, with networks growing by addition of a single node connecting to a fixed number of existing nodes.
+* `PreferentialAttachment` - named after the original Barabasi-Albert paper, with networks growing by addition of a single node connecting to a fixed number of existing nodes.
+User can specify `InitDegree`, the number of nodes each new node should connect to.

+### Object Model

+The Object Model assigns, at each timestep, attachment probabilities to each of the nodes.
+The different models currently loaded in the software are:

+* Random/Null/Uniform - all nodes equally likely.
+* Degree ([Barabasi-Albert](http://science.sciencemag.org/content/286/5439/509)) - nodes of higher degree are more attractive
+* Degree with Ageing ([Dorogovtsev-Mendes](https://arxiv.org/pdf/cond-mat/0001419.pdf)) - like the above but older nodes become less attractive
+* Rank-Preference ([Fortunato, Flammini, Menczer](https://arxiv.org/abs/cond-mat/0602081)) - highest ranked nodes are the most attractive

+In addition, the modelling framework allows for flexibility in two ways:

+#### Model Mixtures

+Firstly, mixtures of object models may be used, for example a model that is 'half BA and half random' to capture multiple factors driving attachment.

+#### Time varying models

+Secondly, models are allowed to vary throughout the time of a network's evolution, for example, growing for the first 1000 timesteps according to pure random attachment, from 1000-2000 as half-random half-BA, and 2000-3000 pure BA.